 If you are not having any difficulties with your vision in glasses then the sensible choice is to keep wearing an up-to-date glasses prescription.
 However, most keratoconic patients cannot see sufficently well in spectacles due to the irregular shape of the cornea.

-The best option is then to wear precisely designed keratoconus contact lenses.
-There can be soft lenses but the most effective lenses are rigid lenses.
-Rigid gas permeable lenses are also availble in a number of designs and our Optometrists will deteermine the best design during your specialist contact lens consultation.
+If you can’t see well in glasses, the best option is to wear precisely designed keratoconus contact lenses.
+Although soft keratoconus lenses are available they do not correct vision particularly well, therefore the most effective lenses are rigid lenses.
+Rigid gas permeable lenses are also availble in a number of designs and our Optometrists will determine the best design during your keratoconus contact lens fitting.

-Our practice is not restricted to using any particular brand, In fact, we able to fit the following types:
+Our practice is not restricted to using any particular brand.
+In fact, we able to fit all types of designs and lens types.
+The most popular ones are:

 Soft Contact Lenses

 Ideal for early keratoconus where there is no significant corneal irregularity.
 Soft lenses are comfortable and offer a great deal of flexibility.
-As they flex on the eye the cannot accurately correct the irregular shape.
+As they flex on the eye they are not suitable if you have night-time vision problems.

 Hybrid Contact Lenses